AshaShah/RikNetra/README.md

    - Zoom in/out or reset the view using dedicated buttons.

 3. **Read Suktas (`chapter.html`)**:
-   - View full sukta text with related suktas listed in a dropdown format.
+   - View full sukta text (Both in English and Sanskrit) with related suktas listed in a dropdown format.
    - Search for specific suktas (e.g., "RV 1.1") to load their content.
    - Select different databases to view connections in the new context.